APCSJava/ProcessingTemplate/README.md

 # ProcessingTemplate
 Starter code for Processing projects.
 In order to compile, you must verify that the Java archive "core.jar" has been added to the build path.
-See the installation-images folder for some screenshots using Eclipse.
+See the installation-images folder for some example screenshots using Eclipse.

 # Points to consider
 * Your class must import processing.core.PApplet